-- 1. Help the caregiver: - Prepare the oral Amoxicillin to give Katrina, age 2 years. - Give the first dose to Katrina. - 2.
+- 1. Help the caregiver: - a.
+Prepare the oral Amoxicillin to give Katrina, age 2 years. - b.
+Give the first dose to Katrina. - 2.
 Make sure that the caregiver can give the medicine correctly at home. - 3.
 Give the caregiver enough medicine for the full treatment at home. - 4.
-Advise the caregiver on basic home care for the sick child. - 5.
+Advise the caregiver on HIV testing and basic home care for the sick child. - 5.
 Set a day for a follow-up visit.